GLOBAL SUZUKI

 Suzuki Group environmental organization

-Suzuki has established the Committee for Carbon Neutrality and the Environmental Committee directly under the Board of Directors for the purpose of environmental management for the entire Group.
+Suzuki has established the Committee for Carbon Neutrality and the Suzuki Environmental Committee, which are executive and business operations committees, directly under the Board of Directors for the purpose of environmental management for the entire Group.

 The Board of Directors instructs and supervises the Committee for Carbon Neutrality and the Environmental Committee, and makes final decisions based on the reports from both committees.

-The Committee for Carbon Neutrality focuses on the theme of climate change (carbon neutrality) and holds intensive discussions on decarbonization once a month to ensure reporting that conforms to reality.
+The Committee for Carbon Neutrality focuses on the theme of climate change (carbon neutrality) and holds intensive monthly deliberations on decarbonization so the committee can operate more flexibly.

-The Environmental Committee meets twice a year to discuss environmental issues other than carbon neutrality, such as air conservation, water resources, and resource circulation.
+The Suzuki Environmental Committee meets twice a year to discuss environmental management for the entire Company.

-The themes of the two committees are clearly separated to enhance the effectiveness of meetings and further accelerate decision-making related to decarbonization.
+The themes of the two committees are clearly distinguished to enhance the effectiveness of meetings and further accelerate decision-making related to decarbonization.

 Suzuki Environmental Vision 2050 —Smaller, Fewer, Lighter, Shorter, Beauty—